Lifter (band): 2004–2012: Brief reunions

 In 2006, Jeffrey Sebelia and Mike Coulter collaborated once again to record a song for Olympus Fashion Week, "Swing".
 Following this, Sebelia announced Lifter would record a new album, however, nothing ever materialised of this.
 There have been no updates to the band's website since 2006, and the band is considered defunct.
+In 2013, the band reunited to perform at a benefit concert for Denise Franco, alongside the Campfire Girls and Plexi.

 Post-breakup activities

 Since the band's breakup, the band's various members have done various activities.

 Mike Coulter went on a long hiatus from the music industry.
 He released his first studio album in nearly 20 years, Saviors, on September 15, 2015, through Cautionary Tail Records.
 The album contains a re-recording one of Lifter's 1998 demos, "Calm Me Down".

 Jeffrey Sebelia became a fashion designer, and went on to win the third season of Bravo series Project Runaway in 2006, despite his unpopularity with audiences for being hostile and allegations of cheating by one of the contestants, Laura Bennett.